 5. DURATION SCORING.
 Scores shall be based on total flight duration of the portion of the rocket containing the egg and altimeter, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
 Times must be measured independently by two people not on the team, one of whom is the official NAR-member adult observer, using separate electronic stopwatches that are accurate to 0.01 seconds.
 The official duration will be the average of the two times, rounded to the nearest 0.01 second.
 If one stopwatch malfunctions, the remaining single time will be used.
 The flight duration goal is a range of 40 to 45 seconds.
 Flights with duration in the range of 40 to 45 seconds get a perfect duration score of zero.
-Duration scores for flights with duration above 45 seconds will be computed by taking the difference between 45 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 2.
-Duration scores for flights with duration scores for flights w
+Duration scores for flights with duration below 40 seconds will be computed by taking the absolute difference between 40 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 3.
+Duration scores for flights with duration to the nearest 1/100 second and multiplying this by 3.

 6. ALTITUDE SCORING.
-Rockets must contain one and only one electronic altimeter of the specific commercial type or types approved for use in the Team America event: Adept A1-TA or Perfectflite ALT15K.
+Rockets must contain one and only one electronic altimeter of the specific commercial type approved for use in the Team America event: the Perfectflite ALT15K/WD.
 The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
 The altimeter must be confirmed by this official to have reset to zero before flight.
 The altitude of the portion of the rocket containing the egg, as recorded by this altimeter, will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
-The altitude score will be the absolute difference between 825 feet and the altimeter-reported altitude in feet (this difference is always a positive number or zero).
+The altitude score will be the absolute difference between 750 feet and the altimeter-reported altitude in feet (always a positive number or zero).